Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Compactly supported derived categories and dual systems

-It is also proved in \cite{BHconj} that $K_0^c(\PP_{\Sigma})$ is naturally isomorphic to the Grothendieck group $K_0^c(\PP_{\Sigma})$ of the full subcategory $D^{\mathrm{b}}(\PP_{\Sigma})^c$ of $D^{\mathrm{b}}(\PP_{\Sigma})$ consisting of complexes supported on the compact subset $\pi_{\Sigma}^{-1}(0)$, where $\pi_{\Sigma}:\PP_{\Sigma}\rightarrow\operatorname{Spec}\C[C^{\vee}\cap N^{\vee}]$ is the structure morphism of the toric stack.
-Furthermore, there is a compactly supported Chern character $ch^c:K_0^c(\PP_{\Sigma})\xrightarrow{\sim}H^c$, from which one can regard the cohomology-valued Gamma series solution as a $K_0^c(\PP_{\Sigma})$-valued solution.
+It is also proved in \cite{BHconj} that $K_0^c(\PP_{\Sigma})$ is naturally isomorphic to the Grothendieck group $K_0^c(\PP_{\Sigma})$ of the full subcategory $D^{\b}(\PP_{\Sigma})^c$ of $D^{\b}(\PP_{\Sigma})$ consisting of complexes supported on the compact subset $\pi_{\Sigma}^{-1}(0)$, where $\pi_{\Sigma}\colon\PP_{\Sigma}\rightarrow\Spec\C[C^{\vee}\cap N^{\vee}]$ is the structure morphism of the toric stack.
+Furthermore, there is a compactly supported Chern character $\ch^c\colon K_0^c(\PP_{\Sigma})\xrightarrow{\lowsim}H^c$, from which one can regard the cohomology-valued Gamma series solution as a $K_0^c(\PP_{\Sigma})$-valued solution.

-\begin{remark} There is another version of derived category with compact support appeared in the literature, defined as the full subcategory of the bounded derived category of coherent sheaves $D^{\mathrm{b}}(X)$ consisting of complexes supported on \textit{arbitrary} compact subset of $X$.
-The Grothendieck group of this category is isomorphic to the direct limit of the usual $K$-groups of all compact subsets of $X$ (see e.g. \cite[Appendix 2]{shoemaker}).
+\begin{remark} Another version of derived category with compact support has appeared in the literature, defined as the full subcategory of the bounded derived category of coherent sheaves $D^{\b}(X)$ consisting of complexes supported on \textit{arbitrary} compact subsets of $X$.
+The Grothendieck group of this category is isomorphic to the direct limit of the usual $K$-groups of all compact subsets of $X$ (see \textit{e.g.} \cite[Appendix~2]{shoemaker}).
 It is not clear whether it agrees with our version of compactly supported $K$-theory. \end{remark}

-The main theorem of this section is the following analogous result for the dual system $\mathrm{bbGKZ}(C^{\circ},0)$. \begin{theorem} The following diagram commutes:
+The main theorem of this section is the following analogous result for the dual system $\bbGKZ(C^{\circ},0)$.